NVIDIA/trt-samples-for-hackathon-cn/cookbook/02-API/Layer/AssertionLayer/AssertionLayer.md

 ## Runtime Check

-+ Refer to RuntimeCheck.py, check during run time.
++ Refer to RuntimeCheck.py

-+ Check whether the length of the second dimension of the ipnut tensors is the same.
++ Check during run time, check whether the lengths of the second dimension in the two input tensors are the same.

 + Using data2 (shape [1,4]) as the second input tensor will receive error information when calling context related functions.